oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/15-downgrade-pdb/downgrade-pdb.md

 Now that the PDB is open in downgrade mode, you can start the process.

 1. Use the `dbdowngrade` script to start the downgrade process.
-It typically takes a few minutes.
+It will complete in only a few minutes.

     ```
     <copy>